 Then, an additional degree of freedom was provided to the GAs by letting them choose the pressure levels along with the other parameters (analogue numbers, spatial and temporal windows), which is also a non-automated process in the sequential calibration.
-This degree of freedom increased the optimization time and might decrease the number of simulations that converge to a single solution.
-However, most solutions were very close in terms of the performance score, which was improved further.
+This degree of freedom increased the optimization time, and might decrease the number of simulations that converge to a single solution.
+However, most solutions were very close in terms of the performance score, which was further improved.
 The selected pressure levels were Z500 or Z700 for the upper level, and Z925 or Z1000 (most often) for the lower level.

 Parallel analyses showed that the analogy of circulation is incomplete, and that geopotential heights still contain relevant information that can improve the statistical relationship.
 Therefore, a third, followed by a fourth circulation predictor were added (still only geopotential heights).
 There was no constraint on the predictors, so that the same pressure level could be selected more than once.
-Further improvements were found on the performance score, both for the CP and the VP, confirming that this additional information was beneficial for the quality of the prediction.
+Further improvements were found in the performance score, both for the CP and the VP, confirming that this additional information was beneficial for the quality of the prediction.

 Finally, a weighting of the analogy criteria values per pressure level was proposed, again optimized by GAs.
 The weighting operates in the combination of the S1 criteria processed on every level, which were previously averaged with equal weights.
 The role of this new degree of freedom is to give more weight to the levels with greater predictive capacity, and to consider the differences in the geopotential height variability with altitude.

 The number of circulation predictors (still only geopotential heights) was then successively increased up to ten, considering the weighting of the analogy criteria values.
 The addition of circulation predictors globally improved the prediction skill (for both the CP and the VP) only up to four predictors (Figure \ref{fig:figure_nb_levels}).
-Afterwards, the score on the VP was more variable, showing eventually even a decrease, which revealed an over-parametrization of the method, and thus a lack of robustness.
-After four predictors, the score on the CP did not increase substantially, and could even present some local decrease due to increasing difficulty for the optimizer to converge.
+Afterwards, the score on the VP was more variable, eventually even showing a decrease, which revealed an over-parametrization of the method, and thus a lack of robustness.
+After four predictors, the score for the CP did not increase substantially, and even presented a local decrease due to increasing difficulty for the optimizer to converge.
 Selecting four circulation predictors (geopotential heights) was considered optimal for this case study, since the gain in CRPSS was significant, and the model remained relatively simple.
-It cannot be excluded that another number would prevail in another region than the upper Rh\^{o}ne catchment, under other meteorological conditions, or with another reanalysis dataset.
+It cannot be ruled out that another number would prevail in a region other than the upper Rh\^{o}ne catchment, under other meteorological conditions, or with another reanalysis dataset.

 \subsection{Which parameters are optimized ?}

-The chosen method for the atmospheric circulation analogy, based on four circulation predictors (geopotential heights), and that will be named 4Zo (o for optimized), was made of the following degrees of freedom:
+The chosen method for the atmospheric circulation analogy, based on four circulation predictors (geopotential heights), and which is named 4Zo (o for optimized), was based on the following degrees of freedom:

 \begin{itemize}